U.S. Asylum Agents: 'Very Little Time' To Prepare Before New Immigration Rule

 Many migrants likely are unaware that the Trump administration's new rule would affect their cases.

-On Tuesday, a throng of immigrants stood around in a Tijuana parking lot, near the San Ysidro Port of Entry, as they wait for immigration hearings in the U.S., under the Trump administration's "Remain in Mexico" policy.
+On Tuesday, a throng of immigrants stood around in a Tijuana parking lot, near the San Ysidro Port of Entry, as they waited for immigration hearings in the U.S., under the Trump administration's "remain in Mexico" policy.

 Few of those migrants knew about the new asylum rule, KPBS' Max Rivlin-Nadler reports for NPR.
 An unofficial waitlist there was filled with 9,000 names, including those of immigrants from Cameroon and Eritrea.
 A man who did not give his name out of fear for his safety told Rivlin-Nadler that he fled Cameroon after his family was attacked by government troops.